How We Afford to Travel & You Can Too!

 What started as a passion project is now our full-time job and income.

-We used to read this exact same phrase on other blogs, but never thought we’d be able to say it too.
+We used to read that exact same phrase on other blogs, but never thought we’d be able to say it too.

 But it hasn’t been easy.
 It has taken thousands of hours of hard work, tears, arguments and conversations about quitting.
 We have made countless mistakes that have cost us time and money.
 But we have pressed on and outlasted the statistics.
 (Technically, only 20% of blogs ever make money.)